ozmoroz/ozmoroz-blog-hugo/content/post/2019-10-22-Why-are-most-react-tutorials-outdated/index.md

 Don't lose your cool.

 I would suggest that the best way to deal with that is to learn to read the documentation.
-React has very good documentation - one of the best in the business.
+React has excellent documentation - one of the best in the business.
 All of it is freely available at [https://reactjs.org/docs/](https://reactjs.org/docs/)

 Moreover, you can turn those roadblocks into learning opportunities.
 Once you stumble on something not working, stop right there and take that opportunity to understand **why**.
 In the long term that experience will be far more valuable than just following tutorials.